 - No hard tooling

-- Low-cost design iterations – fast
+- Low-cost set up and design iterations

-- Burr-and stress-free
+- Burr-and stress-free components

 - Accuracy to ±0.025mm